oslabs-beta/rediQLess/README.md

 <h2>Getting Started</h2>

-Install Kafka Socks as an npm module and save it to your package.json as a dependency.
+Install RediQLess as an npm module and save it to your package.json as a dependency.

-`npm install kafka-socks`
+`npm install rediqless`

-Once installed, you can now require the modules necessary to implement Kafka Socks:
+Once installed, you can now require the modules necessary to implement RediQLess:

 `import { Confluent, Consumer, Subject } from 'kafka-socks';`